stephenrzkelman/Web-Server/README.md

 ### Coverage

 To check test coverage, go to the **base directory of the repository** **in the dev env**, and run:

     ./clean_coverage.sh

-The coverage results can be found in “build\_coverage/”, and you can view results in your browser via “build\_coverage/index.html”
+The coverage results can be found in "build\_coverage", and you can view results in your browser via "build\_coverage/index.html"

 ### Run

 To simulate running code on Cloud Build, navigate to fortnite-gamers and run start\_docker.sh **outside of the cs130 development environment.** Alternatively, follow the instructions in DockerREADME.md.

 ## Adding a Request Handler

 1. Add your newHandler.h file

    a.
-You need to include “registry.h” along with “request\_handler.h”
+You need to include "registry.h" along with "request\_handler.h"

    b.
 Your handler must contain a static function of the form: